0xNikilite/oboromi/README.md

 ---

 > \[!NOTE]
-> Only the comments are “vibe-written” — the code itself is handcrafted in Rust.
+> Only the comments are “vibe-written” — the code itself is fucking handcrafted in Rust.

 > \[!WARNING]
 > This project **does not** include any proprietary firmware, keys, or dumps.
 Everything is clean-room.